-A number of system vendors and institutes in Switzerland have taken part in the STEP-NC project: Starrag, AGIE, AMT, CADCAMation, EIG i-tech, Derendinger, EPFL and Wyss.
-The work focuses on STEP-NC Part 13 - Process data for wire-EDM (Electrical Discharge Machining) and STEP-Compliant CNC controllers for wire EDM.
-The data model for wire EDM has been constructed (figure 7) [7,15].
-A prototype STEP-compliant wire-EDM system using Agie-Charmilles controllers has also been developed (figure 8) [63].
+EDM and STEP-Compliant CNC controllers for wire EDM.
+The data model for wire EDM has been constructed (figure 7) (Anonymous 2003a, Erdös and Xirouchakis 2003).
+A prototype STEP-compliant wire EDM system using Agie-Charmilles controllers has also been developed (figure 8) (Richard and Stark 2002).
 In the prototype system, SolidWorks was used as the design tool to construct solid models.
 An additional model, which provides STEP-NC supports, was constructed in the AlphaCAM system.
 The design data are then translated into ISO 14649 files through AlphaCAM and a STEP-NC data generator.
-Two different systems have been implemented on the shopfloor.
-In the first system, STEP-NC data was translated into a native CNC program for AGIE AGIECUT, a traditional CNC controller through a front-end PC which has a STEP-NC interface and a post-processor implemented.
+Two different systems have been implemented on the shop floor.
+In the first system, STEP-NC data were translated into a native CNC program for AGIE AGIECUT, a traditional CNC controller through a front-end PC which has a STEP-NC interface and a post-processor implemented.
 In the second system, the ROBOFIL 340 from Charmilles implemented a STEP-NC interface within the controller so that it can directly accept STEP-NC programs.

-Figure 7 Data model for Wire EDM [7,15]
+Figure 7.
+Data model for Wire EDM (Anonymous 2003a, Erdös and Xirouchakis 2003).

-Figure 8 The prototype wire EDM system developed in Switzerland
+Figure 8.
+Prototype wire EDM system developed in Switzerland.